vbazovic/travel-order/README.md

 ```
 npm ci
 ```
+Open xampp and run MySQL and Apache
+Create database travel_order
+Go to flyway/travel-order and in SQL script run full-migration.sql

 Create setting.json file in the api folder
 Copy settings.json.template into settings.json and edit settings.json to match your settings.